Everything You Need to Know About Diaper Rashes

 Other possible diaper rash-triggers are:

-- chafing (from a too-tight diaper or clothing can rub and cause rashes)
+Chafing: A too-tight diaper or snug clothing can rub and cause rashes.

 Less common causes for diaper rash are bacterial, fungal, and yeast infections.
 Bacteria and fungi love a moist jungle…and that makes your baby’s loaded diaper a paradise for those creepy crawlies!
 Yeast grows in the absence of “good” bacteria and often makes its appearance when a baby or breastfeeding parent takes antibiotics, which kill the protective bacteria, allowing the yeast to flourish.